How to liquidate inventory quickly and profitably? Serving both Business and Retail

 My Dad had no idea what should be marked down and by how much to get the most money out of his merchandise and fixtures.

-So he began looking for someone to help him liquidate his stores and it was then he made one of his biggest mistakes.
+So he began looking for someone to help him liquidate inventory in his stores and it was then he made one of his biggest mistakes.

 He concerned himself with COST of services alone and hired the cheapest company he could find to help him.